GLOBAL MARKETS-Euro, bond yields drive higher on ECB scale-back bets

 Brent crude futures were down 0.2 percent at $46.55 per barrel.
 U.S. crude futures were down 0.5 percent at $44.04.

-The weaker dollar helped bolster spot gold, which was up 0.4 percent at 1,251.59 per ounce, while industrial metals copper, lead and zinc prices dipped back from three-month highs a.
+The weaker dollar helped bolster spot gold, which was up 0.4 percent at 1,251.59 per ounce.

-"The market got ahead of itself in the first quarter with (hopes for) Trump's infrastructure plans, that's not happening now but against that China growth is ok," said SP Angel analyst John Meyer.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Lisa Twaronite in Tokyo and Maytaal Angel in London; Editing by Andrew Heavens)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Lisa Twaronite in Tokyo; Editing by Andrew Heavens)